February 19, 2026

 Instead of waiting for a warm intro, you track signals: a company that just tripled its engineering headcount, saw a 400% increase in web traffic, got featured in three industry publications, and posted six new enterprise sales roles.
 Those signals, taken together, paint a picture of a company that is accelerating — and one that might be raising capital in the next 3-6 months.

-Why Signals Beat Intros
+Why Signals Beat Intros: The Data Case

 Coverage.
 Your network, no matter how strong, covers a fraction of the market.
 Signals cover everything.
 Every company that posts a job, ships a product, or gets written about generates signals that can be tracked.
+In a market with 24,000+ funded startups per year, your personal network might surface 200-300 opportunities.
+Signal-based sourcing can monitor the full universe.

 Speed.
 By the time a warm intro reaches your inbox, the company has usually talked to 3-5 other funds already.
 Signal-based sourcing identifies companies before they start their fundraise, giving you the first-mover advantage.
+In the current market — where only about 3% of seed companies graduate to Series A within 12 months (SVB 2026 data) — early identification of the companies that will make it through is exponentially more valuable.

 Objectivity.
 Warm intros are filtered through the biases of the introducer.
 Signals are neutral.
 A company with strong hiring velocity and accelerating traction scores well regardless of who the founders know.
+This matters more than ever as the revenue bar to raise continues climbing — median Series A companies now raise at approximately $2.5M in trailing revenue, up substantially from 2021.

 Consistency.
 Relationships ebb and flow.
 Some months your network is active, some months it is quiet.
 Signals are always on.
 Every day, new data points emerge across thousands of companies.